pytorch/captum/README.md

 ```

 ## Getting Started
-Captum helps to interpret and understand the predictions of PyTorch models by
+Captum helps you interpret and understand predictions of PyTorch models by
-looking at the features that contribute to the decision that the model makes.
+exploring features that contribute to a prediction the model makes.
-It also helps to understand which neurons and layers are important for
+It also helps understand which neurons and layers are important for
 model predictions.

-To do so, currently, it uses gradient-based model interpretability algorithms
+Currently, the library uses gradient-based interpretability algorithms
 and attributes contributions to each input of the model with respect to
 different neurons and layers, both intermediate and final.

-Let's apply some of those algorithms to a toy model that we have created for
+Let's apply some of those algorithms to a toy model we have created for
 demonstration purposes.
-For simplicity, we will use the following simple architecture, but users are welcome
+For simplicity, we will use the following architecture, but users are welcome
 to use any PyTorch model of their choice.

 ```